 For Anna and Lorenzo the costume creation is a year round labour of love.
 It is a way to channel their artistic talents and passions into unique and original designs.
 Each year offers a challenge for a new design and new inspiration.
 The brother and sister work every day in their studio in Senigallia where they have dedicated their lives to tailoring, art and design.
 It is called Marconilandia and I’d strongly recommend a visit either on-line or in person next time you visit Senigallia.

-THE NEXT Venice Carnevale event will take place in the run up to Shrove Tuesday in February, 2022.
+Venice Carnevale is taking place now up to and including Shrove Tuesday – which this year is 1st March, 2022.
 It’s an opportunity to witness amazing costumes, creative, clever and witty designs and a chance to experience real life street theatre at its best.
 As the wearing of masks is compulsory for Carnevale participants, it is the ideal event for the new world order, where rampaging viruses, for which we have no cure run wild and free.
-Plague and disease is nothing new to the City of Venice, the Venetians invented the term ‘quarantine’.
+Plague and disease is nothing new to the City of Venice, the Venetians invented the term ‘quarantine‘.
 Rather predictably I’ve written an article about that too!